Mary Hamilton Swindler: Early life and education

 Mary Hamilton Swindler, nicknamed "Mayme", was born in Bloomington, Indiana, on January 2, 1884.
 Her parents were Harrison T. and Ida Hamilton Swindler.
 Swindler attended public school in Bloomington and described her youth as filled with activity: "playing football, doing circus stunts, riding a bicycle violently and expending surplus energy on athletics of various kinds."

-Upon graduation from high school, Swindler attended Indiana University in Bloomington, where she received a Bachelor of Arts degree in 1905 and a master's degree in 1906.
+Upon graduation from high school, Swindler attended Indiana University Bloomington, where she received a Bachelor of Arts degree in 1905 and a master's degree in 1906.
 She specialized in Greek, Latin, and archaeology studies.

 Swindler continued her education at Bryn Mawr College.
 The college awarded Swindler a Greek fellowship in 1906–07.
 She was also the recipient of the Mary E. Garrett European Fellowship in 1909–10, which allowed her to pursue graduate studies at the University of Berlin and the American School of Classical Studies at Athens, Greece, before returning to Bryn Mawr.
 Swindler earned a doctoral degree from Bryn Mawr College in 1912 and joined the Bryn Mawr faculty.